-GOAL 1.5 ACCELERATE COMMUNITY-WIDE ELECTRIC VEHICLE SUPPLY EQUIPMENT SUFFICIENT TO SUPPORT 60% EVs
+GOAL 1.5 ACCELERATE COMMUNITY-WIDE ELECTRIC VEHICLE SUPPLY EQUIPMENT SUFFICIENT TO SUPPORT 80% EVs

-Increase the number of available Level 2 EV charging stations in workplace, commercial and multifamily areas
+Increase the number of available Level 2 EV 1.5 A charging stations in workplace, commercial and multifamily areas stations

-Increase the number of available Level 2 EV charging stations at businesses with >50 employees, multifamily homes of >10 units, and in commercial areas
+Increase the number of available Level 2 EV charging stations at businesses with >50 employees, multifamily homes of >10 units, and in commercial areas.
+Adopt an Electric Vehicle Supply Equipment Master Plan to identify number and location of EVSE.

-Create a citywide network of DC Fast 1.5 B Charging (DCFC) stations
+Create a citywide network of DC Fast 1.5 B Charging (DCFC)